larsyencken/shelf/README.md

 - Each resource that your DAG can build is built off of a chain of checksums that includes data, metadata and scripts
   - This allows `shelf run` to perform content-aware rebuilds of only data that is out of date

+### Data versioning

+As well as checksums, all data is versioned by ISO date or by `latest`.

 ### Snapshots and derived tables

 - Snapshot data to make it available to `shelf` and archived in S3